 The UC Davis Arboretum — a small portion of the UC Davis Arboretum and Public Garden — is home to over 20 different gardens featuring plants from California and countries with similar summer-dry climates across the globe, including Australia, South Africa and the Mediterranean region.
 Some are demonstration gardens where visitors can learn about best practices in sustainable horticulture, and others feature a single plant group, such as the Peter J. Shields Oak Grove.

-The main Arboretum path — a popular 3.5 mile loop that lines the Arboretum Waterway — is a great place to begin your visit, but we also encourage you to explore parts of the Arboretum off this path.
-The three walking tours you will find on the map, each approximately 1 mile, will introduce you to a more in-depth look at the work we do to inspire human potential to help people and environments thrive.
-The average visit per loop takes about 45 minutes on foot.
+The main path around the Arboretum Waterway is 3.5 miles, but there is so much to see here that we have suggested three walking tours.
+Each loop is approximately 1 mile and will introduce you to the work we do to inspire human potential to help people and environments thrive.
+The average visit per loop is 45 minutes on foot.

 Our gardens and outdoor exhibits are free and open to the public every day of the year.
 As you wander the Arboretum (see map below), keep in mind that each location has a story – hundreds of community volunteers and nearly 100 student interns are involved in every aspect of the creation, care and maintenance of our space.
 You can find students participating in our innovative Learning by Leading™ program converting lawn to sustainable landscapes, testing water quality, running education events and more.